bheimbu/evolutionary_ecology/docs/source/second_week.rst

 """""

 .. important::
-  - Why are trees with four taxa interesting for mathematicians, compared to trees with two or three taxa?
+  - Why are trees with four taxa interesting to mathematicians compared to trees with two or three taxa?

 .. _T3_C4:
 T3_C4
 """""

 .. note::
-  - Phylogeography studies the genetic structure of species within or between geographic regions.
+  - Phylogeography is the study of the genetic structure of species within or between geographic regions
-  - If populations are geographically distant, gene flow usually is reduced and both populations accumulate mutations independently.
-  - This increases genetic distance between taxa.
+  - If populations are geographically distant from each other, gene flow is usually reduced and both populations accumulate mutations independently, which increases genetic distance between taxa
-  - If gene flow perpetuates between geographically distant populations or if they have a common ancestor from which they recently separated, their genetic distances are comparatively low.
+  - If gene flow continues between geographically distant populations, or if they share a common ancestor from which they recently separated, their genetic distance is comparatively small

 .. important::
   In the course of a Master's thesis, a student investigates the relationships of two populations of the oribatid mite `Steganacarus magnus` (SM) from Germany (D) and France (F).
-To understand the relationships between the two populations, the student sequenced the COI gene of seven individuals and generated a matrix that shows the genetic distances between all individuals (**see distance matrix below**).
+To understand the relationships between the two populations, the student sequenced the COI mitochondrial gene of seven individuals and generated a matrix that shows the genetic distances between all individuals (**see distance matrix below**).

-  With a phylogenetic tree, relationships between individuals can be analyzed.
-To infer if the two populations have a recent common ancestor, draw a UPMGA tree and calculate the length of all tree branches.
+  **With a phylogenetic tree, relationships between individuals can be analyzed.
+To infer if the two populations have a recent common ancestor, draw a UPMGA tree and calculate the length of all tree branches.**

   - Hand in the tree (**on paper, don't forget to write down your name**) with all distance calculations and intermediate distance matrixes.
   - Interpret the tree in a phylogeographic context.